-Registered and senior employees have slightly different issues.
-As well as avoiding conflicts with clients, they must avoid conflicts of interest with their employer, and with agents and sellers they engage with in conjunctional sales.
-If they have an interest outside work that conflicts with duties to the agency and its clients, they must also take great care with this.
+Representatives have slightly different issues.
+As well as avoiding conflicts with clients, they need to avoid conflicts of interest with their employer, and with agents and sellers they engage with in conjunctional sales.
+If they have an interest outside work that conflicts with their duties to the agency and its clients, they must also take great care with this.
 Representatives establishing a competing business whilst working for an agency have been found to have a conflict of interests even where there was no 'non-compete' clause in their employment contract precluding this.